 Debian and Ubuntu are well maintained and supported Linux distributions.
 One aims to provide a super solid distribution supported by a large community; the other provides the latest but stable software backed by a corporate, Canonical.

 Expert or Beginner?
 Free or proprietary?
 Ease of use or control?
 Cutting edge or stability?

 As you notice, the choosing between Ubuntu and Debian often comes down to what is more important to you and your business.

 Debian remains a popular option for those who value stability over the latest features.
-Ubuntu servers are also relatively stable, but the simple truth remains, that the systems aren’t as time-tested as Debian Stable systems.
+Ubuntu servers are also relatively stable, but the simple truth remains that the systems aren’t as time-tested as Debian Stable systems.

-However, Ubuntu’s and Debian’s joint dominance suggests that either is valid choice, so long as you can understand your priorities.
+However, Ubuntu’s and Debian’s joint dominance suggests that either is a good choice, so long as you can understand your priorities.